codekhal/omega-pro/README.md

 # Omega-Pro
+A place for learning and exlporing.
-Add pro level programmes and  tutorials links for begineers
+Add pro level programmes and  tutorials links for begineers.
+Learn,Teach and Code like a Pro.